 According to Scott from the Sunshine Coast, who’s using the didgeridoo in his corporate team building exercises, Djalu is teaching more and more non-Aboriginal people, as they seem the most passionate and interested.
 Djalu is disappointed but feels the knowledge must be maintained and handed on.

 The master class starts with students learning the pronunciation and words.
 It’s a bit like learning to read sheet music.
 Djalu believes you cannot play the yidaki without having your mouth trained to form sounds like the original performers.

 The second most important part of the training is receiving the yidaki spirit.
 Djalu teaches that the yidaki is a lot more than a musical instrument.
 It can be used to heal, educate, communicate and tell stories.

-To receive this sprit of the yidaki, students sit in front of Djalu, close their eyes and place the yidaki on their stomach.
-Djalu then blows the sprit into their bodies.
-Every student describes the sensation as truly amazing.
+Students sit in front of Djalu, close their eyes and place the yidaki on their stomach.
 Djalu tells Scott he can help cure aches and ailments with his yidaki.

 “Garma is an opportunity to understand the spirit of the yidaki,” says Scott.
 “To be with a man of this stature and to share in his tradition is very special.
 I love what Djalu says at the beginning.
 We’re not of the same colour skin, but of the same colour blood.”

 Crusoe Kurrdal isn’t a name you’ll forget once you realise who he is.
 As the lead in Ten Canoes, Australia’s most successful Indigenous movie, Crusoe would be hot property anywhere outside Australia.
 At Garma, he’s just relaxing with his mates.
 He’s not even slightly put out by the attention of a Garma worker, Tizza, who’s determined to get a “me and the celebrity” photo.
 Crusoe smiles and poses languidly next to the stocky Tizza.